 To achieve the required indoor air quality, we combine air filters of different classes and designs into multi-stage systems.
 Usually a two-stage prefiltration consisting of Viledon pleated filters and cassette filters removes coarse to fine particles.
 Viledon EPA, HEPA and ULPA filters are used as a final filter stage.
 They are responsible for reliably arresting finest particles and germs.

 Energy costs are rising and, in parallel, operators want to reduce CO₂ emissions.
-That is why they are looking for air filters with excellent separation performance.
+That is why they are looking for air filters combining high filtration efficiency and a low resistance to airflow.
+Reducing pressure drop in air filtration systems is key.
 After all, the fans in HVAC systems consume around 10 % of a building's total energy consumption.
 Of that, up to 50% can be attributed to pressure drop in the filters.
-Reducing pressure drop in air filtration systems is key.
 Viledon filters are characterized by a low initial pressure drop.
-The pressure drop remains low even during longer operation of the system
+Due to high dust capacity, in most instances the average pressure drop over the lifetime of the filter remains low, yielding extended service life and reduced total cost of ownership.